gjp/gjp.github.com/index.md

 # Hi.

 I'm Gregory Parkhurst.
-I've been doing various things with and to software for a long time: C coding (back when the dinosaurs ruled the earth), MySQL and Oracle database administration and tuning, and lately Ruby & Rails development.
+I've been doing various things with software for a long time, as a consultant more often than not:
+C coding (back before the .com dinosaurs ruled the earth), MySQL and Oracle database administration and tuning, and Ruby & Rails development.

-I've met many people I'd call better programmers, but not many more experienced generalists.
+I've met many people I'd call better programmers, but not so many experienced generalists.

-Last year I reached a turning point: I decided to become a contributor to open source rather than remaining primarily a tool-user within closed environments.
+Last year I reached a turning point: I decided to become a contributor to open source rather than remaining primarily a tool-user and bit wrangler within closed systems.
 This led me to [Mendicant University](/mendicant.html).

 # 2012:

 I'm looking for a new challenge and closer involvement with a team.
-If you're looking for the sort of person who can write and discuss code, tune a database, provision a server from the ground up, and have a lively and opinionated discussion about both UI design and the importance of pushing virtualization to the desktop, perhaps we should talk.
+If you're looking for the sort of person who can write and discuss code, tune a database, provision a server in his basement, and have a lively and opinionated discussion about both UI design and whether pushing bare-metal virtualization to the desktop makes sense, perhaps we should talk.

 ---